Wavefunction-based operator optimization for two-hadron systems in lattice QCD: Introduction

 In analogy with operator optimization in single-hadron case, one may also consider optimizing two-hadron operators by making them more accurately represent the ``shape'' of specific states.
 Intuitively, two-hadron states exhibit distinct spatial profiles in coordinate space.
 In quantum mechanics, the stationary scattering wavefunctions of two particles in the center-of-mass (CM) frame with different energies are indeed orthogonal to each other.
+Early efforts in this direction include two-hadron operators with fixed displacement~\cite{Kurth:2013tua,Berkowitz:2015eaa,Wu:2021xvz} and with exponential dependence~\cite{Amarasinghe:2021lqa}.
 In this paper, we make a serious attempt to optimize two-hadron operators by incorporating inter-hadron spatial information.
 This is achieved by addressing two fundamental questions: how to systematically construct such information, and how to effectively incorporate it.
 Since conventional quark smearing fails to encode the relative spatial structure between composite hadrons, incorporating this information typically requires the use of computationally expensive all-to-all propagators.

 This paper is organized as follows.
 In Sec.~\ref{Sec-opt-o}, we explain how to optimize the two-hadron operators by incorporating inter-hadron spatial wavefunctions.
 Sec.~\ref{Sec-dual-f} discusses the construction of these spatial wavefunctions.
 To implement these optimized operators at the source, we propose a novel quark smearing method in Sec.~~\ref{Sec-imp}.
 After showing details of our calculation setup in Sec.~\ref{Sec-lat-setup}, we demonstrate our method through a proof-of-principle application in Sec.~\ref{Sec-results}.
 Sec.~\ref{Sec-summary} is devoted to the summary and discussions.
-Details relevant to the content of the main text are given in Appendices~\ref{Sec-err}, ~\ref{Sec-wick-cont} and~\ref{Sec-phaseshift-multi}.
+Details relevant to the content of the main text are given in Appendices~\ref{Sec-err}, ~\ref{Sec-wick-cont},~\ref{Sec-sink-opr} and~\ref{Sec-phaseshift-multi}.
+A companion Letter summarizing these results has been published alongside this work~\cite{Lyu:2025lnd}.